apache/beam/website/www/site/content/en/case-studies/ricardo.md

 <blockquote class="case-study-quote-block case-study-quote-wrapped">
   <p class="case-study-quote-text">
     After this first pipeline, we are working on other use cases and planning to move them to Beam.
-I was always trying to spread the idea that this a framework that is reliable, it actually helps you to get the stuff done in a consistent way
+I was always trying to spread the idea that this a framework that is reliable, it actually helps you to get the stuff done in a consistent way.
   </p>
   <div class="case-study-quote-author">
     <div class="case-study-quote-author-img">